 Some nipple shields have more of a rounded nipple tip than popular brands Medela or Ardo, for example Baby Ono is more rounded.
 As above, choose a style that allows enough room for your nipple to stretch during the feed, otherwise it may be uncomfortable and slow milk flow.

-The largest shield that I am aware of is the 28mm Mamivac shield, sold by Onceborn in Ireland.
+The largest shield that I am aware of is the 28mm Mamivac shield.

 Cut away shields?

 Shields that are more of a half circle shape have a cut away area in the silicone so that your baby’s nose can be skin-to-skin and he can smell the breast—helping his feeding instincts.
 If this style keeps falling off however, try a different one.